-37. The proposed gtr provides performance requirements (established through a combination of the definition of "Electronic Stability Control System" and specified dynamic tests) that ESC-equipped vehicles must meet in order to comply with the requirements of the gtr.
-This gtr applies to all Category 1-1, and 1-2, and 2 vehicles with a gross vehicle mass (GVM) of 4,536 kg or less, which are equipped with a steering wheel.
+37. The proposed gtr provides performance requirements (established through a combination of the definition of "Electronic Stability Control System" and specified dynamic tests) that ESC-equipped vehicles shall meet in order to comply with the requirements of the gtr.
+This gtr applies to all Category 1-1, 1-2, and 2 vehicles with a gross vehicle mass (GVM) of 4,536 kg or less.